microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 It includes an example for subtle yet powerful feedback to provide confidence to the user that a target is focused while not being overwhelming.
 In addition, there is a simple example of smart notifications that automatically disappear after being read.

-**Summary**: Fast and effortless target selections using a combination of Eyes, Voice and Hand input.
+**Summary**: Fast and effortless target selections using a combination of eyes, voice and hand input.

 <br>